kkrausse/kube-dev-env/README.md

 ### Step 3: Set up cluster

+If you have not already, clone this repository.
-Open the Vagrantfile and set N to the number of worker nodes you want
+Open `Vagrantfile` and set the variable `N` to the number of worker nodes you want

 Run `vagrant up` to set up the nodes and then `vagrant provision` to set up the kubernetes cluster.
-This uses the ansible playbooks to configure all the nodes.
+This uses the Ansible Playbooks to configure all the nodes.

 ### Step 4: Interracting with the cluster